tryoxiss/atkinson-hyperlegible-pro/README.md

 Atkinson Hyperlegible Pro is an update to the original typeface designed for The Braille Institute and named after its founder J. Robert Atkinson.
 What makes it different from traditional typography design is that it focuses on letterform distinction to increase character recognition, ultimately improving legibility and readability for low-vision readers.
 The typeface was a Winner of Fast Company’s 2019 Innovation By Design Award.

-* Four fonts, including two weights (regular, bold, italics, italics bold)
+* Four fonts, including two weights (regular, italic, bold, bold italic)
-* 1,640 total glyphs across all fonts, 410 per font
+* An additional 58 glyphs supporting 86 languages
-* Accent characters supporting 84 languages
+* 1,700 total glyphs across all fonts, 425 per font
 * Improve legibility and readability for low vision readers
 * Improve kerning for better body text
 * Includes ligatures for `fi ff ffi fl ffl`